mpram/Azure-Defender-for-IoT/HOL Steps/Microsoft Defender for IoT HOL.md

     </br>

     ***Note:** At this stage your IPs should look similar to the example below, if you can't reach the portal validate the IPs.
-If you restarted your VM there is a chance your IPs changed so you will need to go back and reconfigure them, if that is the case use the command in step 3.***
+If you restarted your VM there is a chance your IPs changed so you will need to go back and reconfigure them, if that is the case follow the troubleshooting guidance below.***

+    ***Troubleshooting Note: Once the installation is complete, you will be able to access Azure Defender Console.
+Check if you can open a cmd window, ping the IP Address you entered in the step 'Configure management network interface'.
+    If the request times out, you will need to reconfigure this step again, for that review the IPs one more time and use the command below to start over:***

+    ```bash
+    sudo cyberx-xsense-network-reconfigure
+    ```

     In the next steps you will be prompt to enter the password capture above, some characteres look alike but they are not, this image will help you to identify some of them.